Felix Abt: Career

+Controversy

 Because of his investment strategies in North Korea, Abt has been called a "controversial figure" and a member of a "secretive group of Western investors" in North Korea.
 The investors, including Abt, use a strategy called "China Plus One" where a company "can still claim that the products were 'Made in China," says Abt, if less than 50 percent of the product is made in North Korea.
 For example, the highest-paid factory workers in North Korea earn $75/month compared to the lowest paid in China at $270/month.
 The product can still be labeled "Made in China", and thus exportable to countries around the world when using the "China Plus One" strategy.
 This strategy has been criticized for exploiting laborers in North Korea who experience human rights violations.

+Steven Borowiec, who covers the Korea's for the Los Angeles Times, reported that "Abt deflects questions of human rights by claiming that he is neither a human rights expert nor a politician.
+That may be true, but Abt must be aware that one need not be either of those things to spot something that is morally objectionable."